 Changes in monetary policy, including changes in interest rates, could influence not only the interest income the Company receives on loans and securities and the amount of interest it pays on deposits and borrowings, but such changes could also affect (i) the Company's ability to originate loans and obtain deposits, (ii) the fair value of the Company's financial assets and liabilities, and (iii) the average duration of the Company's mortgage-backed securities portfolio.
 The Company's earnings and cash flows are largely dependent upon its net interest income.
 Net interest income is the difference between interest income earned on interest-earning assets, such as loans and securities, and interest expense paid on interest-bearing liabilities, such as deposits and borrowed funds.
 Interest rates are highly sensitive to many factors that are beyond the Company's control, including general economic conditions and policies of various governmental and regulatory agencies and, in particular, the Board of Governors of the Federal Reserve System.
 If the interest rates paid on deposits and other borrowings increase at a faster rate than the interest rates received on loans and other investments, the Company's net interest income, and therefore its earnings and net profit, could be adversely affected.
-Earnings also could be adversely affected if the interest rates received on loans and other investments fall more quickly than the interest rates paid on deposits and other borrowings.
-Changes in interest rates may also negatively affect the ability of the Company's borrowers to repay their loans, particularly as interest rates rise and adjustable-rate loans become more expensive.
+Earnings also could be adversely affected if the interest rates received on loans and other investments rates paid on deposits and on deposits and other borrowings.
+Changes in interest rates may also negatively affect the ability of the Company's borrowers to repay their loans, particularly as interest rates rates rates rates in interest rates are paid on deposite rates paid on deposits and other borrowings.
+Changes in interest rates rates may also negatively affect the ability of the Company's borrowers to repay their loans, particularly as interest rates rates rates rates and adjustable-rate loans become more expensive.